nuthanc/node_react_server/README.md

 * Click on Yes on one of the email and check the Sendgrid dashboard
 * https://app.sendgrid.com/
 * Check Activity in the Sidebar

+### Feedback for User Feedback
+* In surveyTemplate, for anchor tag href we have used localhost
+* But for production, this needs to be changed
+* Previously, we made the browser to figure out the domain by using relative path
+* But the html in surveyTemplate is gonna be rendered inside a User's email inbox
+* There, we can't rely upon Browser cause if it's in gmail, then they will be sent to gmail/surveys etc
+* So add this logic in dev.js and prod.js(Also in heroku domain)
+* Add another route in surveyRoutes.js
+* **Thanks for voting** not working, maybe proxy problem
+* Had to change localhost:3000 to 5000 in dev.js